Olasunkanmi-O/Quiz-Learn/README.md

 ## Description
 This app tests your knowledge of front-end development basics.
-The purpose of this app is to create a quiz demo which helps you to test your knowledge on the fundamentals of front-end.
-It is currently limited to 6 questions with the capacity to add more as the occassion may demand. it features questions obasically on Javascript, HTML and CSS.
+This app aims to create a quiz demo which helps you test your knowledge of the fundamentals of front-end development.
+It is currently limited to 6 questions and can add more as the occasion demands. it features questions basically on Javascript, HTML and CSS.

-Javascript is the major language used here, although there are inclusions from HTML and CSS, the main reason behind Javascript usage here is to dynamicalluy display the questions based on user's prompts.
+Javascript is the major language used here, and although there are inclusions from HTML and CSS, the main reason behind Javascript's usage here is to dynamically display the questions based on the user's prompts.

-Some challenges faced while building this project wass time constraints as i had to get it done withjin a very short time while learning Javascript basics.
+Some challenges faced while building this project were time constraints as I had to get it done quickly while learning Javascript basics.

 ## Installation
 <ol>